 Signals are intended for one-to-many communication where outside objects

-the sender as the first argument, and contain a single second argument
+sender as the first argument, and contain a single second argument with

-“default” behavior for an action, but to allow others to trigger additional
+“default” behavior for an action, but to enable others to trigger

-behavior.
-If a “default” behavior is intended to be provided by another
+additional behavior.
+If a “default” behavior is intended to be provided

-object, then a callback should be provided by that object.
-Wherever possible
+by another object, then a callback should be provided by that object.

 .connect(this._onFoo, this).
 Providing the